 ./xxxx.bat some launch script CMD file

+*NOTE: Different ModelSIM version may have different library format for VHDL simulation.
+Please confirm it first.

 3.9.3 LIB configure in info file

 In every case there is an info file for simulation configuration if need.
 Since we build ModelSIM lib with the same name as active-HDL so the lib name are same, such as: